Subscribe

 Option 1: Meet Without Transition Strip

-In a few cases, you may be able to transition flooring without using a transition strip.
-Your flooring may qualify for this option if:
+In some cases, you may be able to transition flooring without installing a transition strip.
+Your flooring may qualify for this option if the flooring types have the same thicknesses, the edges don’t require protection, or the designs and colors already mesh well.

 Option 2: Meet With Transition Strip